HallaSurvivor/Blog/_posts/2025-06-04-an-empty-product-of-nonempty-sets.md

   - topos-theory
 ---

-Earlier today I saw a [cute question][1] on mse asking about a particularly non-intuitive failing of the axiom of choice.
+A few days ago I saw a [cute question][1] on mse asking about a particularly non-intuitive failing of the axiom of choice.
 I remember when I was an undergrad talking to a friend of mine about various statements equivalent to choice, and being particularly hung up on the same statement that OP